delta-exchange/just-the-docs/docs/tutorials/interest-rate-swaps.md

 **Sell floating-for-fixed: Pay floating rate, Receive fixed rate**

-If you beleive that floating rate is likely to do gown, you can choose to pay the floating rate and receive the fixed rate.
+If you believe that floating rate is likely to do gown, you can choose to pay the floating rate and receive the fixed rate.
 Since you have locked in a higher fixed rate, your trade will be profitable if your expectation about floating rate going lower comes true.

 ![image]({{site.baseurl}}/assets/images/irs_trade1.jpg "IRS Trade when you expect floating rate to go down")